mstocco/mariostoc.co/content/traininglog/20221113-challenge2023-32weeksout.md

 ### PLANNED WORKOUT
 Outside Option:
 Bundle Up ~ 90 minutes.
 Easy riding on the MTB.
-Goose, or Great trail are both good options.
 Just getting out for a spin.
-Rolling or even hilly are good.
-But use your gears and keep things easy.
+Rolling or even hilly routes are good; keep things easy.

 Inside Option:
 75 minutes on the trainer.